Indiana Tech Law School accepts applications for the fall semester on a rolling basis beginning September 1.

 To apply, please submit your free application (requirements below), to Indiana Tech Law School through the Law School Admission Council’s website.

 - Applicants must have a bachelor’s degree from an institution that is accredited by an accrediting agency recognized by the U.S. Department of Education.

 - Applicants must have a Law School Admission Test (LSAT) score that is less than five years old (when more than one LSAT has been taken, Indiana Tech Law School will consider the highest score).

-- Applicants must have a minimum of two letters of recommendation (one must be from someone in the academic community who can speak to your ability to succeed in law school).
+- Applicants must have a minimum of two letters of recommendation ( if you have been out of college fewer than five years, one must be from someone in the academic community who can speak to your ability to succeed in law school).

 - Applicants must submit a personal statement and resume.
 Your personal statement can cover any topic important to you, but it is helpful to the admissions committee if you include information about your desire to pursue your Juris Doctor at Indiana Tech Law School.

 - Applicants must request official transcripts from all institutions attended and have them sent directly to LSAC.